msirovy/pageload_monitor/README-load_stats.md

 Description
 -----------
-Uses curl for measure load time of given web page and report results to influxdb (influxdb installation is not included in this document)
+Uses curl for measure load time of given web page and report results to influxdb (influxdb installation is not included in this document).

 - Author: Marek Siorvy
 - Contact: (msirovy (at) gmail (dot) com)